-Free Information on keeping your Hubcaps, Wheel Covers, Hub Caps and Center Caps on!
+Free Information on keeping your Hubcaps, Wheel Covers & Center Caps on!

-The #1 reason for lost hubcaps is the way the hub caps have been placed on the car.
+- The #2 reason for lost hub caps is the way the hub cap has been designed.

 After having work done on your car or truck,